eetann/notion-tweaks/README.md

 + Create Page of a specific database quickly
 + Enter the timestamp(HH:mm) quickly
 + Close Slash command menu and Emoji menu
++ Narrow the page margins when page width is less than 850px
 + Narrow the margin at the bottom of Code Block
 + Always show the language of Code Block